DigitalGrainSize/SediNet/README.md

 # if True, use a smaller (shallower) network architecture
 SHALLOW = True ##False=larger network

-SCALE = False # if True, scale all variables before and after training. not stable on small datasets

 # max. number of training epics
 NUM_EPOCHS = 50 #100